-We are a global, commercial-stage biotechnology company focused on discovering, developing, manufacturing, and commercializing innovative medicines to improve treatment outcomes and expand access for patients worldwide.
+We are a global biotechnology company focused on developing and commercializing innovative and affordable oncology medicines to improve treatment outcomes and expand access for patients worldwide.

 We currently have three approved medicines that were discovered and developed in our own labs, including BRUKINSA®, a small molecule inhibitor of Bruton's Tyrosine Kinase (BTK) for the treatment of various blood cancers; tislelizumab, an anti-PD-1 antibody immunotherapy for the treatment of various solid tumor and blood cancers; and pamiparib, a selective small molecule inhibitor of PARP1 and PARP2.
-We have obtained approvals to market BRUKINSA® in the United States, China, EU, the United Kingdom (U.K.), Canada, Australia and additional international markets, and tislelizumab and pamiparib in
+We have obtained approvals to market BRUKINSA® in the United States, China,

-China.
+EU, the UK, Canada, Australia and additional international markets, and tislelizumab and pamiparib in China.
 By leveraging our China commercial capabilities, we have in-licensed the rights to distribute 13 approved medicines for the China market.
-Supported by our global clinical development and commercial capabilities, we have entered into collaborations with world-leading biopharmaceutical companies such as Amgen Inc. (Amgen) and Novartis Pharma AG (Novartis) to develop and commercialize innovative medicines.
+Supported by our global clinical development and commercial capabilities, we have entered into collaborations with world-leading biopharmaceutical companies such as Amgen Inc. ("Amgen") and Novartis Pharma AG ("Novartis") to develop and commercialize innovative medicines.

 We are committed to advancing best and first-in-class clinical candidates internally or with like-minded partners to develop impactful and affordable medicines for patients across the globe.
-Our internal clinical development capabilities are deep, including a more than 2,300-person global clinical development team that is running more than 90 ongoing or planned clinical trials in over 30 medicines and drug candidates.
+Our internal clinical development capabilities are deep, including a more than 2,500-person global clinical development team that is running close to 80 ongoing or planned clinical trials in over 40 medicines and drug candidates.
 This includes more than 30 pivotal or potentially registration-enabling trials across our portfolio, including our three internally discovered, approved medicines.
 We have enrolled in our clinical trials more than 16,000 subjects, of which approximately one-half have been outside of China.